DiptoSarkar182/galaxy_tech/README.md

 - **Order History:** Users can view their past orders, including the purchased items, quantities, and total cost.

 - **Email Service:** Through sendgrid email service, users are able to confirm account and reset password.
+Upon signing up, user will receive welcome email and their orders and payment confirmation emails.

 [//]: # (- **Product Reviews:** Users can leave reviews for products they've purchased, including a rating and comments.)